aidin36/tocc/docs/source/index.rst

 Who Needs Tocc?
 ===============
-Traditional file systems are very limit for classifiying files.
+Traditional file systems are very limit for classifying files.
 All you have is some directories.
 Imagine that you want to store your photos on your hard drive.
 How you're going to categorize them?
 By the date they taken?
 Then what if you want to